cogentcore/core/system/composer/README.md

 # composer

+The Composer manages the final rendering to the platform-specific window that you actually see as a user.
+It maintains a list of `Source` elements that provide platform-specific rendering logic, with one such source for each active Scene in a GUI (e.g., a dialog Scene could be on top of a main window Scene).

+See the [render docs](https://cogentcore.org/core/render) for more info.

 ## Sources:
 * `Painter`: Paths, Images, Text (`render.Item`s) rendered onto target "canvas" (web canvas or image.RGBA)
 * `xyzRender`: GPU texture